squeeglii/grapplemod-restitched/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea or a modification to the project.
 title: "[FEATURE]"
 labels: enhancement
 assignees: ''

 ---

+**Type:** Quality of Life / Addition / Re-work

+### Feature: